 Join our award-winning team at University of Washington Medical Center (UWMC).
 Among the top dozen medical centers in the United States as rated by U.S. News & World Report's "America's Best Hospitals," UWMC prides itself on compassionate patient care as well as its pioneering medical advances.
 UWMC is operated by the University of Washington (UW) and serves as a training site for UW's School of Medicine.
 The University of Washington is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-The UWMC Regional Heart Center/CT Surgery has an outstanding opportunity for a full time day shift Patient Services Specialist 3 (PSS 3).
-Working within the RHC, the PSS 3 demonstrates service excellence standards in independently performing the following support services: reception activities; schedule appointments; coordinate care with other services; check-in patients; check-out patients; provide initial triage; coordinate referral process; coordinate medical records; obtain and verify registration information; process charge documents; collect time-of-service payments; perform other necessary activities to maintain clinic operations.
+The UWMC Regional Heart Center has an outstanding opportunity for a full time day shift Patient Services Specialist 3 (PSS 3).
+Working within the RHC, the PSS 3 demonstrates service excellence standards in independently performing the following support services: reception activities; schedule appointments; coordinate care with other services; check-in patients; check-out patients; provide initial triage; coordinate referral process; coordinate medical records; obtain and verify registration information; process charge documents; collect time-of-service payments; assist in CT Surgery; perform other necessary activities to maintain clinic operations.

-The PSS 3 will work closely with the RHC care team made up of physicians, nursing and support staff.
+The PSS 3 will cover many areas of the RHC and will work closely with the RHC care team made up of physicians, nursing and support staff.
 This person will be a key member in providing efficient and timely access to our patient population.
 As a PSS 3 in the RHC it will be expected that the UW Medicine culture of Patients Are First will be practiced at all times.

 Register patients; verify, collect and update demographic and financial information by appropriate means; determine eligibility for care; assign appropriate payor plans; verify eligibility and benefits for third party payors for planned and/or emergency services; verify insurance coverage; obtain authorizations; complete Medicare as a Secondary Payor form; document comments for financial file; obtain necessary signatures for consents; collect co-payment or other patient liabilities.